Sir Clive Woodward is the Former England RFU Coach.

 Whether in sports or business, the principles of creating high-performance teams remain the same.

-Leadership, Teamship, Partnership and Attention to Detail are critical components to build a team.
+Leadership, Teamship, Partnership and Attention to Detail are critical to building a team.
 Team and Company Cultures may change, but the key ingredients for success remain consistent.

-During Clive’s time with the England Rugby team, he established a series of high-performance management systems incorporating players, coaches, technical, medical and administrative units.
+During Clive’s time with the England team, he established high-performance management systems incorporating players, coaches, technical, medical and admin units.
 These systems operated individually and collectively, guided by a set of winning behaviours, ultimately providing the framework for activities on and off the field.

 It’s the establishment, recognition, and implementation of these principles that have enabled Sir Clive to meet his objectives of building a happy and successful team.

 Sir Clive Woodward’s presentations provide you with an insight into the tools and methods that he has used as a World Cup-winning coach.

 As one of the UK’s leading motivational speakers, Sir Clive delivers keynotes and workshops live and virtually.

 DNA of a Champion

 Based on the notion that “Great Teams Are Made of Great Individuals”, Clive has identified four criteria which he believes characterise a champion individual or team in both business and sport.
 ‘The DNA of a Champion’ details each of these criteria, but also how they can be coached to achieve high-performing teams.